|Graham Jukes||Phone 01623 798890|

 Because the weather forecast was so dire (high winds and torrential rain) the group decided to cancel this visit.

 14 of us spent a warm sunny day at Blacktoft Sands.
 We saw 31 species of birds of which 9 were added to our annual target: Water Rail, Marsh Harrier, Black-tailed Godwit, Green Sandpiper, Pink-footed Goose, Tree and House Sparrow, Snipe and Redshank.
-Because of the warm weather, 3 types of Darter and one Hawker were also seen.
-Highlight of the day: a RUDDY DARTER!!
+Because of the warm weather, Common Darter and Migrant Hawker were also observed.

 Remaining Programme for 2018